Ricardo Rossel: Biography

 Some of his works that also deserve special mention, are the legends "La Huerfana de Ate” (the Orphan of Ate) and "La Roca de la viuda” (The Widow‘s rock), "El Salto del Fraile” (the Jump of the Monk) which he dedicated to Ricardo Palma and the academic speech that inaugurated the works of the Section of Literature and Fine Arts of El Ateneo de Lima in January 1886.

 His fluency in French, which he learned with his father since he was a child, allowed him to translate into Spanish French poetry, which was appreciated in his time, from authors like Alphonse de Lamartine, Alfred de Musset, and Victor Hugo, and were published in different media.

 During the War of the Pacific, he organized a public fund raising in Callao to buy a naval ship and donated to his own efforts.
 As member of the Army Reserve Battalion, he was called on active duty and assigned to the Redoubt # 2 in Miraflores.
 After books were looted from the National Library by the Chilean forces, he began collecting books to restore the library with the help of Ricardo Palma.

 In 1892 Ricardo Rossel and Ricardo Palma attended the Hispanic American Literary Congress in Madrid, representing the Peruvian team.

-Ricardo Rossel was a man of many talents; his poetry and the quality of his literary skills were innate tools of his personality and character, which he cultured through study and dedication.
-His brilliant oratory led him to give speeches on many occasions, which were an expression of the highest quality of the Castilian language, and were considered academic discourses that were reproduced in various newspapers and magazines across the country.

 During his bohemian life, he sang and played the guitar.
 He was a regular participant of the famous tertulias of the Argentinean writer Juana Manuela Gorriti while she lived in Lima.
 It is known that at his home since childhood, everyone played a musical instrument or sang, art perhaps inculcated especially by his mother, who appreciated singing and music from a young age.
 It was perhaps Ricardo Rossel and the poets of that time, who by putting music to their poetry gave creation to Peruvian folk music which evolved over time and then turned into the waltzes and polkas people still play and enjoy these days in Peru.

 He died on December 6, 1909, at the city of Barranco at age 68.

 Sleep in peace, my very dear brother in the literary work.
 You were always kind, loyal and honest, and how you enjoyed the success the production of your colleagues received.
 Envy never germinated in your spirit.
 Your heart, Ricardo, only knew to love.
 I don't say goodbye!
 But until one of these days!, your old friend.

 — Ricardo Palma.
 Published in El Comercio newspaper.